 19th July 2013 • 0 comments

+Anemia affects over 500 million women, and in pregnancy is associated with impaired maternal and infant outcomes.
 Intermittent antenatal iron supplementation is an attractive alternative to daily dosing; however, the impact of this strategy on infant outcomes remains unclear.
 This study compared the effect of intermittent antenatal iron supplementation with daily iron supplementation on maternal and infant outcomes in rural Viet Nam.

 The World Health Organization’s recommendations on optimizing the roles of health workers aim to help address critical health workforce shortages that slow down progress towards the health-related Millennium Development Goals.
 These recommendations are intended for health policy-makers, managers and other stakeholders at a regional, national and international level.